-Depending on your type of separation and if you meet eligibility requirements, you may qualify for transition healthcare insurance.
-Transition Assistance Management Program (TAMP) offers the same coverage available under TRICARE but is only available for 180 days after your date of separation.
+Depending on your type of separation and if you meet eligibility requirements, you may qualify for transitional healthcare insurance.
+Transitional AssistanceManagement Program (TAMP) offers the same coverage available under TRICARE, but it is only available for 180 days after your date of separation.

 For those who do not qualify for TAMP, TRICARE offers Continued Health Care Benefit Program (CHCBP), which can offer coverage for up to 18 months upon separation from Service.
-There is an up-front quarterly premium, co-pays, and deductible associated with CHCBP.
+There are up-front quarterly premiums, co-pays, and deductibles associated with CHCBP.
 You must purchase the CHCBP within 60 days of loss of TRICARE eligibility.